BBurkall/Python-Games/connect4/README.md

 ## How to play

-This is a two players game.
+This is a two player game.

-- Just click in the column where you want to put your token
+- Just click in the column where you want to put your token (the space will be highlighted in your color)
+- The first player to get four of their color tokens in a row wins.

 To execute the game go inside the directory where the game is found and write:
 ```python